econ-ark/Life-Cycle-Prime-Time/content/results.md

 Digging deeper, the Warm-Glow model predicts that saving behavior *when young* is strongly motivated by the bequest motive.
 Recall from the discussion of the [Survey of Consumer Finances](https://doi.org/10.17016/8799) and @jaherGilded that very few older people ascribe their wealth-holding behavior to a bequest motive, and yet the Warm-Glow model has the saving choices of *40 year olds* driven by the urge to bequeath.
-Even if a model can *mechanically* reproduce observed data features or hit empirical targets, that does not make it "right" or "true", especially if its underlying logic is implausible and contradictory to qualitative evidence.
+Even if a model can *mechanically* reproduce observed data features or hit empirical targets, that does not make it "right" or "true," especially if its underlying logic is implausible and contradictory to qualitative evidence.
 And as discussed above, the bequest motive is inconsistent with an investment advisor's fiduciary duty *to the client*.
 We include the Warm-Glow model in our presentation not to advocate for it, but merely to demonstrate that there are *multiple ways* for life-cycle models to generate more realistic wealth trajectories in retirement.